Detecting Model Misspecification in Bayesian Inverse Problems via Variational Gradient Descent: Methods

-Our approach, in a nutshell, is to calculate both $\QBayes$ and $\QPC$ and to see if they are `sufficiently similar' or not.
+Our approach, in a nutshell, is to see if both $\QBayes$ and $\QPC$ appear to be converging to the same limit or not.
 If these distributions are substantially different, we interpret this as evidence that the model may be misspecified.